foundersandcoders/coursebook/learning-outcomes.md

 ### Responsive design

 - [ ] **We can make our website display well on screens of different sizes**
-- [ ] We can use CSS media queries to change the layout on different devices/viewports
+- [ ] We can use CSS media queries to ensure our content is always presented effectively
-- [ ] We can design mobile-first to ensure mobile users have a great experience on our site
+- [ ] We can demonstrate a mobile-first (but not mobile-only) approach to designing a website with a great user experience

 ---

 ### Grid layout

 - [ ] **We can use CSS Grid to apply responsive layouts to our website**
-- [ ] We can use an 8pt design grid to create a consistent layout for our web pages (the design)
+- [ ] We can use an 8pt design grid to design a consistent layout for our web pages
 - [ ] We can use Design Grid Overlay to examine different layouts in the browser